metacpan/metacpan-cpan-extracted/distros/M/Mojo-mysql/README.pod

 been forked, this allows multiple processes to share the same L<Mojo::mysql>
 object safely.

-Note that this whole distribution is EXPERIMENTAL and will change without warning!

 =head1 EVENTS

 L<Mojo::mysql> inherits all events from L<Mojo::EventEmitter> and can emit the